orefalo/g2/README.md

 * If you are merging, a conflicts will stop before the final commit.
 * If you are rebasing or syncing, a conflicts will stop on the current replay step.

 You may resolve conflicts by issuing a `g mt` (mt=mergetool).
 The default visual mergetool will show up and let you resolve each conflicting file manually.
 Typically, you will see your file on one side, the file you are merging with on the other and the common ancestor.
-The common ancestor is here to quickly pick what happened to the file: you can quickly pick additions and removals.
+The common ancestor is here to quickly identify what happened in the file: you can quickly pick additions and removals.

 Once conflict resolution is completed, the merge process needs to be resumed manually.
 Now, If you are a git expert, you know that there are actually 3 commands to resume form the 2 scenarios above. git makes it so confusing, doesn't it?